-113. Deputy Jan O'Sullivan asked the Minister for Finance if his attention has been drawn to the difficulty persons that wish to downsize are experiencing in accessing bridging loans; if this issue will be addressed in his contact with the Central Bank and the wider banking sector; and if he will make a statement on the matter.
+113. Deputy Jan O'Sullivan asked the Minister for Finance if his attention has been drawn to the difficulty persons who wish to downsize are experiencing in accessing bridging loans; if this issue will be addressed in his contact with the Central Bank and the wider banking sector; and if he will make a statement on the matter.
 [14452/19]View answer

 There are a number of regulatory measures which apply to the provision of new residential mortgage credit, including bridging finance for such a purpose, to consumers.
 These include the European Union (Consumer Mortgage Credit Agreements) Regulations 2016 and the Central Bank Consumer Protection Code (2012).
 These measures place a number of obligations on lenders in relation to the provision of residential mortgage credit including the requirement to:

 - where relevant, obtain relevant information from the borrower on his/her needs and objectives, personal circumstances and financial situation;

 - assess the affordability of credit and the suitability of a product or service based on the individual circumstances of the borrower;

 - provide credit only where the creditworthiness assessment indicates that the borrower is likely to meet his/her obligations in the manner required under the credit agreement.